 - Even sections of army and navy started revolted

-- How did Nicholas survive Revolution of 1905?
+- How did Nicholas survive the Revolution of 1905?

 - Failure of Land reforms: